react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 #### `headerLargeStyle`

 Style of the header when a large title is shown.
-The large title is shown if `headerLargeTitle` is `true` and the edge of any scrollable content reaches the matching edge of the header.
+The large title is shown if `headerLargeTitleEnabled` is `true` and the edge of any scrollable content reaches the matching edge of the header.

 Supported properties: